 Retail and CPG Companies Accelerate Innovation Amid Regulatory Pressures, Resistance to Change

 The big picture: Most consumer packaged goods (CPG) and retail companies recognise the urgency of innovation.
-At the same time, their information technology (IT) leaders also are concerned about obstacles such as regulatory and compliance pressures, difficult economic conditions, and resistance to change undermining their innovation objectives.
+At the same time, their information technology (IT) leaders also are concerned about obstacles such as regulatory and compliance pressures, difficult economic conditions and resistance to change undermining their innovation objectives.

-Why it matters: Results from Protiviti’s inaugural Global Technology Survey exposes a number of trends and themes that should be of great interest to CPG and retail technology leaders seeking to help their organisations achieve a competitive advantage and grow their capabilities and offerings.
+Why it matters: Results from Protiviti’s inaugural Global Technology Survey expose a number of trends and themes that should be of great interest to CPG and retail technology leaders seeking to help their organisations achieve a competitive advantage and grow their capabilities and offerings.

 The bottom line: Like many businesses operating in an uncertain economy, CPG and retail companies want — and need — to make the most of their existing technology investments.
 They should consider incorporating design thinking skills, tapping outside resources with specialised skills and utilising advanced technologies to help maintain or accelerate innovation during these challenging times.

 Many CPG and retail companies have been doubling down on innovation since the pandemic, investing heavily in digitising and optimising technologies across all channels where they interact with customers.
 This intense focus on transformation is driven by a host of factors, including the need to keep pace with rapid e-commerce expansion and accelerate an industrywide shift to omnichannel sales, all part of an effort to meet changing consumer expectations.